slatinsky/DiscordChatExporter-frontend/README.md

 ## Roadmap / planned features:
-- rerun preprocess only if it is needed
 - Better handling of edge cases (if something is missing in the backup)
 - Better GUI
 - make readme easy to understand
 - Linux support (docker?)
 - Improve code readability
+- online mode - view media files directly from Discord servers
-- Discord forums support
+- Discord forums support - waiting for DiscordChatExporter export support

 ## Why this tool was made
 [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) is a well made tool to export Discord chats.
 But to actually view them, you had to download them in HTML format, which more inconvenient to parse than JSON.
 And If you wanted to extend your backup, it would be broken into multiple files, which is not very convenient.